phaistos-networks/TANK/tank_protocol.md

 	request id:u32
 	client id:str8
 	required acks:u8				This will be considered in clustered mode setups.
 For standalone setup, this is ignored. ack. timeout:u32 				This will be considered in clustered mode setups.
 For standalone setup, this is ignored. topics cnt:u8			 		How many distinct topics to publish to

 		topic
 		{
 			topic name:str8 		Name of the topic
 			partitions cnt:u8		Total distinct partitions from this topic to publush to

 			partition
 			{
 				partition id:u16
-				bundle length:varint  	The length of the bundle bundle:...
+				bundle length:varint  	The length of the bundle

+				if (msg == TankAPIMsgType::ProduceWithBaseSeqNum)
+				{
+					// this is for specific tools and broker interchange
+					// clients should never issue this request baseSeqNum:u64
+				}

+				bundle:...
 See "tank_encoding.md" for bundle semantics
 			} ..